An essential guide to landlord insurance

 Other claim denials could be based on your home being unoccupied for a certain amount of time or if you’ve failed to sufficiently maintain the property.
 This could lead to events like tree roots cracking foundations, termites damaging the building and mould spreading throughout the property, which probably won’t be claimable in this scenario.

-While a good landlord will want to make life easier for their tenants, be mindful of agreeing to reasonable requests which may not be legally supported by your insurer.
+While a good landlord will want to make life easier for their tenants, be mindful of agreeing to reasonable requests which may not be legally supported by your insurance policy.
 This could be accepting a rent reduction request if your tenant is facing financial hardship.
-In many cases, insurers will have a section in policies stating they will only cover the most recently negotiated rent.
-If you’ve accepted your tenant’s request to pause rental payments temporarily, you’ll get nothing from your insurer as the last negotiated rent was $0.
+In many cases, insurance providers will have a section in policies stating they will only cover the most recently negotiated rent.
+If you’ve accepted your tenant’s request to pause rental payments temporarily, you’ll get nothing from your provider as the last negotiated rent was $0.

 Other ways to cope with lost income as a landlord

 A pause to rental cash-flow could hit your wallet particularly hard if you are still paying off your mortgage.
 If you find yourself in a situation where insurance doesn’t cover the cost of lost rental income, explore alternatives that could ease this financial burden.

 Start by investigating financial hardship measures offered by your lender.
 This could be allowing additional redraws from early repayments or the introduction of an offset account to reduce interest costs.
 They may also offer fee waivers, smaller loan repayments options, or even a home loan repayment holiday.

 If you are able to pause your repayments entirely, keep an eye out for the term ‘interest capitalisation’.
 If this is applied, interest will accrue throughout the agreed upon term of a repayment holiday, and you’ll be required to cover it once you recommence home loan repayments.
 This will see you pay more across the life of the loan.